hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 * Variant calling is done independently for each amplicon/target region due to low overlap.
 * Good for SNP and CNV detection

-## The Importance of Coverage

-One of the **most important considerations of experimental design** when carrying out a study to identify variants is to sequence your samples to an adequate level of coverage.
-High coverage is helpful for two reasons:

-**1)** It helps distinguish sequencing errors and artifacts from true low frequency alleles in the tumor samples.

-**2)** It helps distinugish germline variants from somatic variants.

-Coverage simply means for a given position, what is the average number of sequencing reads that span (or "cover") that position and it is abbreviated as the integer value followed by "X".
-For example, if the average position in the genome was covered by 22 reads, this sample would be considered to have 22X.
-Generally speaking, it is often encouraged for researchers to **reach a minimum coverage of 30X for variant calling**.
-However, higher coverage levels can be useful for detecting rare variants, particularly in somatic variant calling.

-Given the costs associated with whole genome sequencing (WGS) of each individual to 30X or greater coverage, some researchers opt to simply carry our whole exome sequencing (WES) rather than whole genome sequencing.
-The Human exome is about ~1% of the human genome's size and many researchers are interested in focusing on transcripts to begin with.
-Therefore, it can greatly reduce the sequencing costs a researcher might incur if they are willing to forgo the regions not captured in the exome.
-It should be noted that **due to the uneveness of WES, a greater depth is often encouraged, 70-100X**.

 ## Germline versus Somatic Variant Calling